EGI-Federation/gridinfo-documentation/developers/resource-bdii.rst

 GLUE Validation tests
 `````````````````````

-The `Glue Validator <../glue/glue-validator-guide>`_ should also be used to
+The :ref:`glue_validator_guide` should also be used to test for GLUE 1.x and
-test for GLUE 1.x and GLUE 2.0 conformance.
+GLUE 2.0 conformance.